All Episodes

 Do you think our president's doing everything he can to increase his base?

-The answer is if the president creates millions of high paying career jobs in the energy industry by becoming energy independent, he'll increase his base.
+The answer is if the president creates millions of high-paying career jobs in the energy industry by becoming energy independent, he'll increase his base.

-If uh if the president gets his economic plan through and is able to get people out of poverty off of food stamps, back in the labor force and buying homes, he'll increase his base.
+If the president gets his economic plan through and is able to get people out of poverty off of food stamps, back in the labor force and buying homes, he'll increase his base.

-If the president succeeds, if if he makes a better health care system, for example, he'll increase his base.
+If the president succeeds, if he makes a better health care system, for example, he'll increase his base.

-So as long as he fights for the right agenda and wins, and this is where Republicans need to actually do something because they're so pathetic.
+So as long as he fights for the right agenda and wins, and this is where Republicans need to actually do something because they're so pathetic, if he gets his agenda done, he'll increase his base.

 All right, quick break.

-Emily Shire and Kevin Jackson next.
+Emily Scheier and Kevin Jackson next.

 Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.